 Hmong And Native Traditions: More Than One Name, Name Ceremony Ritual

-The Ritual of Name Ceremonies
+The Hmong Tradition of Name Ceremonies

 Native American naming traditions, vary greatly from tribe to tribe and are frequently determined by nature, , animals, character,etc. This is evident in the Miwok tribe’s custom of using water names, often chosen by the way the stream flowed when a baby was born.
 The Southwest Hopis have a mystic tradition of placing an ear of corn, representing Mother Earth, close to a newborn baby.
 Twenty days after the birth of a baby, corn is rubbed over it’s body while the baby, held to face the rising sun, is named when the first ray of sun hits it’s forehead.